cmarielorber/parent-helper-hub/README.md

 ## User-Story

-* AS A developer who is interested in helping single parents easilly find resources for ...
+* AS A who is interested in helping single parents easily find resources for schools, housing, legal, and healthcare

-* I WANT an Parent Helper Hub site to support the single parents ....
+* I WANT a place where all information is brought together into one site
-* SO THAT
+* SO THAT it can support single parents
-* AND SO THAT
+* AND SO THAT these resources are easily accessible

 ## Acceptance Criteria